Large-cap equities: The case for a defensive approach

 Investing involves risk, including the possible loss of principal.

-Holding a relatively concentrated portfolio of a limited number of securities may increase risk because each investment has a greater effect on the Fund’s overall performance than would be the case for a more diversified fund.
+Risk is increased in a concentrated portfolio since it holds a limited number of securities with each investment having a greater effect on the overall performance.

 Value investing focuses on buying stocks that are trading at bargain prices based on fundamental analysis, then holding them until they become fully valued.
 Typically, value investors select securities with lower-than-average price-to-book or price-to-earnings ratios and/or high dividend yields.